Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

-- Publishing one or more DNS records for the protected domain, each containing a cryptographic public key and additional information;
+- Publishing, for each email domain, at least one DNS record consisting of a cryptographic public key and additional information;

-- Deploying private keys to a domain’s message transfer agents (MTAs); and
+- Deploying the corresponding private keys to a domain’s message transfer agents (MTAs); and

 - Configuring MTAs to sign outgoing messages.

-You must configure each MTA that sends emails on behalf of a protected domain with a private key that corresponds to a published DKIM record.
-When the MTA sends a message, it uses the private key to add a cryptographic signature to the message by appending a message header.
-If boilerplate content is added to outbound messages, e.g. a legal disclaimer, this must be done before the DKIM signature is applied.
+You must configure each MTA with a private key that corresponds to a published DKIM record.
+When the MTA sends a message, it uses the private key to add a cryptographic signature to the message by inserting a message header.
+If boilerplate content is added to outbound messages, for example a legal disclaimer, this must be done before the DKIM signature is applied.
 Otherwise, the signature will be invalidated.

 When an email system that supports DKIM receives a DKIM signed message, it retrieves the record associated with the message’s DKIM header and verifies the message’s signature using the published public key.
 This DKIM check cryptographically confirms that the message was sent by an authorized sender and was not altered in transit.
-If the signature is not valid, or if no DKIM record is available, the message will fail DKIM.
-Messages that fail this DKIM check may be rejected.
+If the signature is not valid, or if no DKIM record is available, the message will fail DKIM and may be rejected.

 2.3 Limitations of SPF and DKIM

 SPF and DKIM share a limitation that makes them ineffective against moderately sophisticated threat actors.
-Both protocols rely on domain names that are hidden from the user and that can be different than the one displayed to the user in an email’s From field (known as the header from address).
-SPF uses the domain of the envelope from email address (also known as the Return-Path address), which is used by email servers in the background.
-DKIM uses a domain that is specified in the DKIM header.
+Both protocols rely on domain names that are hidden from the user and that can differ from the domain that is displayed to the user in an email’s From field (known as the header from address).
+SPF uses the domain of the SMTP HELO or envelope from email address (or alternatively the Return-Path address), which is used by email servers in the background.
+DKIM uses the domain that is specified in the DKIM header.

 There is no requirement for the domains that are used in the envelope from, header from, or DKIM header to match.
 Therefore, a threat actor can increase the likelihood that malicious emails are delivered by implementing SPF and DKIM for a domain under their control, while presenting a different and more trustworthy domain in the message’s From field to trick the recipient.